Random-Lunacy/discord-frotz-bot/README.md

 ### Configure a Discord Bot Account

 Follow the steps for [Creating a Bot Account](https://discordpy.readthedocs.io/en/stable/discord.html) and connecting it to your Discord server.

+Once you've created your bot account in Discord you will need to enable the **Message Content Intent** under **Bot** -> **Privileged Gateway Intents**.

+When building a URL to invite the bot account to a server select **Read Messages/View Channels** and **Send Messages** under **Bot Permissions**.

 Make note of your bot’s token, you will need to add it to the configuration for `discord-frotz-bot`.
 Note  that this token is essentially your bot’s password.
-You should never commit this token to the `discord-frotz-bot` repository or share this token with anyone else.
+You should never commit this token to the repository or share this token with anyone else.

 ### Installation